FNAR85/Five-Nights-At-Teddys-the-first-generation/README.md

-V11.50 now out!
+V11.51 now out!

+had to make it a .rar file because it was to big

-should be the last version of this game
+hopefully last version

-new telephone call

-updated mobile port

-sounds for radio and cassette

-quality of life changes